wo3kie/cxxDojo/README.md

 ### find_union.cpp
 Implement a find-union algorithm.

-### find.root.cpp
-Implement a program to find the root of a function using the bisection and Newton's methods.

 ### float_formatter.cpp
 Implement a function that formats a floating-point number to fit within a fixed number of characters.